-The H&EV industry is growing exponentially with production doubling every year.
-The main challenge for H&EV automakers is to ensure that the electrical and electronic parts in these new-generation vehicles are efficient, reliable and safe.
-Silicones play an essential role in producing high-performance H&EVs and for the battery thermal management since they are used in a wide range of solutions for the assembly, integrity and protection of critical parts in these new vehicles.
+The EV industry is growing exponentially with production doubling every year.
+The main challenge for EV automakers is to ensure that the electrical and electronic parts in these new-generation vehicles are efficient, reliable and safe.
+Silicones play an essential role in producing high-performance EVs and for the battery thermal management since they are used in a wide range of solutions for the assembly, integrity and protection of critical parts in these new vehicles.

 Who is this paper intended for ?